Lamden/contracting-docs/docs/concepts/context.md

 There are four types of `ctx` variables.

-Variable	|	Functionality	|	Details
+Variable	|	functionality	|	Details
 -	|	-	|	-
-ctx.caller	| The identity of the person or smart contract calling the function.	| Changes when a new function is evoked to the name of the smart contract that evoked that function.
+ctx.caller	| The identity of the person or smart contract calling the method.	| Changes when a new method is evoked to the name of the smart contract that evoked that method.
 This allows for gating. ctx.this	| The identity of the smart contract where this variable is used.	| Constant.
 Never changed.
 Use for giving smart contracts rights and accounts. ctx.signer	| The top-level signer of the transaction.
 This is constant throughout the transaction's execution	|
 ctx.owner	| The owner of the contract, which is an optional field that can be set on time of submission.
-If this field is set, only the ctx.owner can call any of the functions on the smart contract.
+If this field is set, only the ctx.owner can call any of the methods on the smart contract.
 This allows for a parent-child model.

 ### ctx.caller

 This is the most complex Context variable, but also the most useful.
 The ctx.caller is the same as the transaction signer (ctx.signer) at the beginning of execution.
-If the smart contract that is initially invoked calls a function on another smart contract, the ctx.caller then changes to the name of the smart contract calling that function, and so on and so forth until the end of the execution.
+If the smart contract that is initially invoked calls a method on another smart contract, the ctx.caller then changes to the name of the smart contract calling that method, and so on and so forth until the end of the execution.

 ```python
 def direct():